Parents and Carers

 - Career Exploration: Investigate opportunities in learning and work

 - Career Management: Make and adjust plans for their desired pathway

 - Transition: Being fully equipped to transition into their chosen pathway

-At WBCA we use the Gatsby Benchmarks to develop and improve our careers provision.
+At WBCA we use the Gatsby Benchmarks and the CDI Framework to develop and improve our careers provision.

 - A stable careers programme

 - Learning from career and labour market information

 - Linking curriculum learning to careers

 - Encounters with further and higher education

 There will be a special focus on careers in Years 9, 10 and 11.